JetBrains/kotlin-multiplatform-dev-docs/topics/overview/kmp-overview.md

 You can find case studies of big companies who already enjoy the benefits of shared code on our [overview page](https://www.jetbrains.com/kotlin-multiplatform/).

+There is also a wealth of smaller sample apps, in our [curated sample list](multiplatform-samples.md), as well as in the GitHub [kotlin-multiplatform-sample](https://github.com/topics/kotlin-multiplatform-sample) topic.

 ## Learning about Kotlin Multiplatform

 Our [Get started](get-started.topic) page lays out the primary use cases: